EarthmanWeb/folded-pages/README.md

 - Activate

 There are no settings / options, nor admin page.

-You will see it in your wp-admin pages list, wherever you have nested pages.
+You will see the new features added to your wp-admin pages list, wherever you have nested pages, in the left column, and also in the filters section in the pages admin panel..

+Please see the attached screenshots for instructions on how to use the plugin.

 ---